Our content may include links to products from our partners

 This amount is actually much higher than what they can get with most conventional home loan packages.
 For those who are considering refinancing an existing loan, the VA makes available two options.
 The first is refinance to reduce the current interest rate.
 The second is to take equity out (cash out option) up to a maximum of $144,000.

 A VA loan is a mortgage loan backed by the Department of Veterans Affairs (VA) for those who served or are presently serving in the U.S. Military.
-The VA does not directly lend money for VA home loans but works hand-in-hand with private lenders (See how to find the best mortgage lender).
+The VA does not directly lend money for VA home loans but works hand-in-hand with private lenders.
 The VA backs the loans of these savings banks, mortgage companies and savings & loan to veterans, active military servicemen and military spouses who qualify under their guidelines.

 There are three types of VA home loans: